A Dog of Flanders: Summary

+Publication history

+First published in December 1871 in Philadelphia, in the Lippincott's Magazine, under the full title A Dog of Flanders: A Story of Nöel, the story was reissued the following month in a collection of four Ouida tales, A Leaf in the Storm, and Other Stories.
+This volume contained six illustrations by Enrico Mazzanti; two of which accompanied A Dog of Flanders.
+It was issued by three different publishers: Lippincott in Philadelphia on January 25, Chapman & Hall in London on July 27, and, also in English, Tauchnitz in Leipzig in December 1872.

+The British and German editions had slightly different titles — A Dog of Flanders and Other Stories (Chapman & Hall); A Leaf in the Storm; A Dog of Flanders; and other stories (Tauchnitz) — and arranged the tales in differing orders.
+The UK edition contained four illustrations (one for A Dog of Flanders), whereas the German edition was not illustrated.

+The story was later reissued numerous times as a standalone work and is therefore generally regarded as a children’s novel, although its brevity — just 14,102 words — makes it closer to a novellette.

 Popularity

-The novel shares a reasonable notability in both the United Kingdom and the United States and is extremely popular in Ukraine, Russia, Japan, Korea and the Philippines to the point where it is seen as a children's classic.
+The novel is reasonably notable in the United Kingdom and in the United States and is extremely popular in Ukraine, Russia, Japan, Korea and the Philippines to the point where it is seen as a children's classic.
 It inspired film and anime adaptations, including the 1975 animated TV series Dog of Flanders which reached an audience of 30 million viewers on its first broadcast.

 In Belgium, the story is more obscure.
-Only in 1987 did it receive a Dutch translation; this happened after the tale was adapted into a story of the popular comic book series Suske en Wiske.
+In 1878, it received a Dutch adaptation by the Flemish author Hendrik Sermon, with the characters’ names changed: Nello to Kola, Patrasche to Patrijsken, Alois to Louise, Jehan Daas to Jan Dehaes and Cogez to Tobels.
+In 1985, a new Dutch translation was published, illustrated by Willy Vandersteen; this happened after the tale was adapted into a story of Vandersteen's popular comic book series Suske en Wiske.
 Since then, monuments were raised to commemorate Nello and Patrasche to please tourists.
-In 2007, Didier Volckaert and An van Dienderen directed a documentary about the international popularity of the story: "Patrasche, A Dog of Flanders - Made in Japan".
+In 2007, Didier Volckaert and A van Dienderen directed a documentary about the international popularity of the story: Patrasche, A Dog of Flanders – Made in Japan.
 It researches all available film adaptations of the story and interviews several British, American and Japanese people about what attracts them to this novel.

-Film, TV and theatrical adaptations
+Adaptations

 The novel has been adapted for cinema and television in live-action and animation.
 Many of the film versions, excluding the 1997 Japanese movie and Snow Prince (2009), replace the original ending with a more optimistic one.
+For its authentic 19th century buildings, the Open Air Museum of Bokrijk, Flanders was used as scenery for the 1975 and 1992 anime and the 1999 film.